daniel-j-h/kit-tut-prog/README.md

 Adding new slides
 -----------------

-All slides should extend from slide.tmpl, override the slides block and opt. the title variable.
+All slides should extend from slide.tmpl and override the slides block.
 Add your new .html file to the slides directory, metadata to the .json file, and re-run the commands above on your new slide.

 See the .html and .json files in the slides directory for further information.